naviveztim/CDP_python/README.md

 ### Overview
 Python implementation of the CDP algorithm posses following advantages:
 - **very fast** to (re)train (training time vary from seconds to minutes for datasets from [UCR](https://www.cs.ucr.edu/~eamonn/time_series_data_2018/))
-- **very simple** to maintain (consists of 8 python files, spread in two folders)
 - produces **compact (~KB) models**, in comparison with large standard models (~MB)
 - maintains **high accuracy** and is comparable or in some cases even more accurate than state of the arts algorithms (Fig.1)
 - python implementation does not depend on other machine learning package.
 It has only dependencies on standard python packages
+- **very simple** to maintain (consists of 8 python files, spread in two folders)

 ![Accuracy comparison](Accuracy_comparison.png)

-Fig. 1 Comparison of classifiers' accuracy
+Fig. 1 Comparison of state-of-the-art classifiers and CDP method.

 ### Installation
 TODO: